axibase/atsd/integration/nmon/scheduled-file-upload.md

 Add the following contents to script `/opt/nmon/nmon_script.sh` replacing `atsd_hostname` with the ATSD hostname or IP address.

-## Upload Files to ATSD with Netcat
+## Upload Files into ATSD

-To start uploading files to ATSD every hour with Netcat, perform these steps:
+To start uploading files to ATSD every hour with `netcat`, perform these steps:

 ### Step 1